Josiah-tan/ez_life/README.md

 	- Support for hierarchal classes
 	- default and default type setters
 	- Circular dependency graphs
-- If you are interested to learn about these other features and more, read the [JTProperty documentation](https://colab.research.google.com/drive/1yt7lT1H9xhXY7OVo7DGaW-APm-qHWOpR?usp=sharing)!
+- If you are interested to learn about these other features and more, feel free to read the [JTProperty documentation](https://colab.research.google.com/drive/1yt7lT1H9xhXY7OVo7DGaW-APm-qHWOpR?usp=sharing)!

 # ez-life directory layout: